Sen. McCain’s farewell carries message for Trump

 McCain, 81, who died Aug.
 25, directed his own farewell with the same contrarian spirit that flavored his political career, and it came off just as he would have wanted.
 The 2 ½- hour ceremony blended the majesty of the officially designated national house of prayer, the discipline of his cherished Naval Academy and the unabashed, unapologetic patriotism of a Fourth of July fireworks display.

-As he battled brain cancer, McCain told his advisers months ago that he wanted Bush and Obama to speak at his funeral, and called each of them to make the request.
+As he battled brain cancer, McCain told his advisers months ago that he wanted Bush and Obama to speak at his funeral, and he called each of them to make the request.
 The point was to emphasize the common values that they shared despite their differences.

 “That’s what McCain’s trying to say,” said Mark Salter, his longtime confidant.
 “The message of the whole service is supposed to be there’s a better way to do this, there’s a better way to do politics than the way we’ve been doing it lately.”